-Engagement between Scotland and Malawi in the water sector is well established.
+Engagement between Scotland and Malawi in the water sector is well established and active.
 From large university-led research projects and INGOs, to grassroots community-owned initiatives, Scotland-Malawi links are contributing towards improved health and sanitation and infrastructure.

 More recently the intervention of NGO's and Ministry efforts to improve the protection and management of water supplies has improved access.
 However, there is still a need to examine developing more integrated water management and water resource systems.

 Working alongside local communities, government officials and researchers Scotland-Malawi links in the water sector are helping to deliver clean water and sanitation across Malawi.